SerhiiNadoienko/React-EmployeeAccounting/README.md

 ### **Description**

-This training application is completely written on class components.
+This training React-Application is completely written on class components.
 For styling, I mainly used Bootstrap.

 **Opportunities**